A Guide to Drawing Blood from Overweight or Obese Patients

 Patient Comfort and Adequate Equipment

 Physical obstacles and limitations can become common for extremely obese people.
 Having improper facilities and equipment can be embarrassing for your patients, and also unsafe.
-Standard phlebotomy chairs may not be able to comfortably fit larger people.
+Standard phlebotomy chairs may not be able to fit larger people comfortably.
 If an overweight patient doesn’t fit comfortably, it could become embarrassing for them.
 That embarrassment could discourage them from getting further healthcare.

 Treating a Patient with Respect